michael-mb/michael-mb/README.md

 Hallo I'm **Michael**, computer science student 💻 and passionate about web development 💪.

-- 🔭 Currently I'm learning to dockerize my applications and to write selenium tests with a very good architecture 😁
+- 🔭 Currently I'm learning how to dockerize my applications and to write selenium tests with a very good architecture 😁
 - 🤔 I like to develop with Spring and Vue.
 However I like to discover new tools 🔥

 ```javascript